Reflecting Topology Consistency and Abnormality via Learnable Attentions for Airway Labeling

 After obtaining the refined class representations, node features interact with these prototypes $H$ to compute an anomaly score.
-As shown in Fig.~\ref{fig2} (b), each pair of feature and prototypes is concatenated along the depth dimension, forming the $\phi \in \mathbb{R}^{N \times C_{seg} \times 2d}$. $\phi$ is processed through several $1\times 1$ convolutional layers to reduce the depth dimension, followed by the Multilayer Perceptron (MLP).
+As shown in Fig.~\ref{fig2} (b), each pair of feature and prototypes is concatenated along the depth dimension, forming the $\phi \in \mathbb{R}^{N \times c_{seg} \times 2d}$. $\phi$ is processed through $1\times 1$ convolutional layers to reduce the depth dimension, followed by the Multilayer Perceptron (MLP) to compute the anomaly score $\hat{Y}_{a} \in [0,1]^{N \times 1}$, indicating the probability of each node being an abnormal branch.

-Finally, the ABS module generates an anomaly score $\hat{Y}_{a} \in [0,1]^{N \times 1}$, indicating the probability of each node being an abnormal branch.
 Due to the distinctive characteristics of abnormal branches, it is too absolute and arbitrary to use this anomaly score to directly classify nodes as a category equally with other classes.
 Instead, we generate a soft mask $M_{a} \in \mathbb{R}^{N \times N}$ for smoother regularization, which prevents feature aggregation between normal and abnormal nodes:

 Mask $\hat{M}_{a}$ ensures that abnormal nodes are guided away from normal nodes in the feature space, reducing their disruptive influence on normal branch predictions.